Top

 Our firm can help if you sustained an injury at a residential or commercial construction site, including accidents near apartment buildings.
 At any given construction site, there are numerous hazardous vehicles, tools, and machines in use.
 If a worker is not qualified to use those tools, a site is improperly managed, a machine is poorly maintained, or some other act of negligence is present, it could lead to an extremely dangerous situation.

-At Kornfeld Law, we can help you if you were injured in an accident involving:
+At Lindquist & Kornfeld, we can help you if you were injured in an accident involving:

 • Cranes: When workers operate any type of large equipment, like a crane, they must exercise extreme caution.
 Any deviation from proper handling could result in an improperly loaded or poorly secured crane, which could lead to collapse or cargo loss, endangering everyone below.